CUCyber/hackpack/logging/auditd.md

 ### Config Files

-The user space auditing commands, can be used to configure logs.
+The userspace auditing commands, can be used to configure logs.
 Audit can stores its rules in /etc/audit/audit.rules or in files inside /etc/audit/audit.d/.
-The syntax for these files is the same as the user space commands.
+The syntax for these files is the same as the userspace commands.

 ### Commands

 Viewing the auditlog can be done in a few ways:

-* aureport - query logs for a specific event
+* `aureport` - query logs for a specific event
-* ausearch - view a summary of recent events
+* `ausearch` - view a summary of recent events
-* syslog - view logs typically stored in /var/log/audit/audit.log
+* `syslog` - view logs typically stored in /var/log/audit/audit.log

 ### Example Configuration